jmvlangen/DnDtracker/D&D tracker/README.txt

 ----ii) List----------------------------------------------------------------------------
 The list command prints a list of all variables in a collection.
-When the list command is evaluated it will print a list of all variables in the environment, their values and the variables nested within them (correctly indented according to level).
+When the list command is evaluated it will print a list of all non-hidden variables in the environment, their values and the variables nested within them (correctly indented according to level).
 If an argument is given that is a path, then the list command will instead print the value of the variable at the end of the given path.
 If this value is a collection it will do the same as with the environment, but with that collection instead.